mjordan/islandora_fetch_bags/README.md

 ; fetch[] = "http://example.com/contact.htm"

 [bag-info]
-; Tags defined in this section are added to the bag-info.txt file in each Bag.
-Values must ; be literal strings.
-If you want to generate values based on properties of the object, you ; will need to write a plugin. tags[] = 'Contact-Email:bag-creators@sfu.ca' tags[] = 'Source-Organization:Simon Fraser University Library'
+; Tags defined in this section are added to the bag-info.txt file in all Bags.
+Values ; must be literal strings.
+If you want to generate values based on properties of each ; object, you will need to write a plugin.
+Consult the AdvancedCustomBag.php plugin ; for an example of how to do that.
+; tags[] = 'Contact-Email:bag-creators@sfu.ca'
+; tags[] = 'Source-Organization:Simon Fraser University Library'
 ```

 Once you have your .ini file, run the `fetch.php` command, providing the name of your .ini file as its argument: